jQuery API

 .closest()

-Description: Get the first element that matches the selector, beginning at the current element and progressing up through the DOM tree.
+Description: For each element in the set, get the first element that matches the selector by testing the element itself and traversing up through its ancestors in the DOM tree.

-Given a jQuery object that represents a set of DOM elements, the .closest() method allows us to search through these elements and their ancestors in the DOM tree and construct a new jQuery object from the matching elements.
+Given a jQuery object that represents a set of DOM elements, the .closest() method searches through these elements and their ancestors in the DOM tree and constructs a new jQuery object from the matching elements.
 The .parents() and .closest() methods are similar in that they both traverse up the DOM tree.
 The differences between the two, though subtle, are significant:

 .closest() .parents()